AyushGupta-Code/Music/README.md

 # the already-installed torch wheel instead of failing during its wheel build.
 PIP_NO_BUILD_ISOLATION=1 pip install -r requirements.txt
 ```
 `requirements.txt` installs PyTorch/torchaudio, the Audiocraft fork of MusicGen, Melo-TTS, and the helper libraries used across the scripts.
-Melo-TTS is pulled directly from the official GitHub repository because it is not published on PyPI.
+Melo-TTS is installed from the vendored copy in `vendor/melotts/` (matching the repository version but pinned to `transformers>=4.31` to stay compatible with Audiocraft).
+The vendored package uses a post-release version (`0.1.2.post1`) so pip does not try to resolve the PyPI build that pins `transformers==4.27.4`; if you previously installed Melo-TTS from PyPI, uninstall it before running `pip install -r requirements.txt` to avoid cached metadata conflicts.
 A lightweight MeCab dictionary (`unidic-lite`) is also installed so Melo-TTS can import its Japanese tokenizer without extra system packages; if you prefer a full dictionary, set `MECAB_ARGS` (and optionally `MECABRC`) before running the scripts.
 If MeCab still complains about a missing `mecabrc` file, reinstall `unidic-lite` or run `python -c "import unidic; unidic.download()"` if you use the full `unidic` package to fetch its dictionary.

 ### macOS-specific notes
 - Use [Homebrew](https://brew.sh/) to install system packages: `brew install ffmpeg pkg-config libsndfile`.
 - Apple Silicon: prefer the CPU-only PyTorch wheels unless you have Metal Performance Shaders available; follow the [PyTorch installation selector](https://pytorch.org/get-started/locally/) for the correct `pip install` command, then run `pip install -r requirements.txt`.
-- If `pip` complains about an option like `--no-deps` inside `requirements.txt`, update the file from the latest main branch or manually reinstall with `pip install git+https://github.com/facebookresearch/audiocraft.git`.
+- If `pip` complains about an option like `--no-deps` inside `requirements.txt`, update the file from the latest main branch.

 ---